cjcarlson/embarcadero/README.md

 - stepwise variable elimination
 - automatic Nice Plots for partials, including multiple ways to visualize posterior draws
 - spatial projection of partials ("spartials")
+- compatibility with random intercept BART models (riBART)

-In future versions I'd hope to include:
+In future versions I'd hope to include compatibility with:
-- parallelized prediction to Make More Faster
-- compatibility with other BART engines/possibility to select one manually
 - explicitly-spatial adaptations of BART (spatial priors)
+- compatibility with smoothed BART models (softBART) and sparse BART models with Dirichlet priors (DART)

 __How do I install__?